Bukama/maven-site/content/markdown/pom.md

   values within a `configuration` element are never explicitly required by the POM schema, but a plugin goal has every right to require configuration values.

-  If your POM declares a parent, it inherits plugin configuration from either the
-  <<build/plugins>> or <<pluginManagement>> sections of the parent.
+If your POM declares a parent, it inherits plugin configuration from either the `<build/plugins>` or `<pluginManagement>` sections of the parent.

-    * {<<default configuration inheritance>>}:
+  * **default configuration inheritance**:

   To illustrate, consider the following fragment from a parent POM:

 ```xml
 <plugin>